badu/badu.github.io/_content/post/known-world-stops.md

 ---
 title: Knowing when the world stops
-tags: ["Golang", "Advanced", "Compiler", "Directives"]
+tags: ["Go", "Advanced", "Compiler", "Directives"]
 date: 2018-03-05
 description : I quote "This function is called with the world stopped, at the beginning of a garbage collection."
 ---

 Last week, I took the time searching for patterns inside the main packages.
 Besides a bunch of `aha moments`, I've realized that some neat tricks can be used to achieve some goals otherwise achievable by applying different techniques.

 For instance, let's say you have a pool or a cache.
 How do you call your cleanup function?

 Decisions regarding where to place that call can be made by testing and benchmarking.
 But what if there is another neat way to do so : just before the garbage collection runs, you can mount yourself a function and receive a call on it.